0xInfection/XSRFProbe/README.md

 - [x] Detects and actively tampers with many Anti-CSRF token implementations: request-method switch, token removal, empty/duplicated values, non-session-bound tokens, double-submit cookies and custom-header tokens.
 - [x] Probes Referer and Origin validation with real-world bypasses (header removal, regex/subdomain tricks, `Origin: null`) as well as method-override and Content-Type bypasses.
 - [x] Analyses SameSite cookie protections, with optional subdomain enumeration (via crt.sh) for sibling-domain bypass testing.
-- [x] Works with a powerful crawler which features continuous crawling and scanning.
+- [x] Works with a powerful crawler featuring deterministic, bounded crawling and scanning (configurable via `--max-urls`, `--max-depth` and `--crawl-timeout`).
 - [x] Optional headless Firefox (Selenium) integration for browser-dependent tests and auto-validation of generated PoCs.
 - [x] Accurate [Token-Strength Detection](https://github.com/0xInfection/XSRFProbe/wiki/XSRFProbe-Internals#token-randomness-calculation) and [Analysis](https://github.com/0xInfection/XSRFProbe/wiki/XSRFProbe-Internals#post-scan-token-analysis) using entropy and encoding checks.
 - [x] Can generate both normal as well as maliciously exploitable CSRF proof of concepts.
-- [x] Out of the box support for custom cookie values, generic headers and JSON report output.
+- [x] Out of the box support for custom cookie values, generic headers and a JSON report — each finding carries a severity rating and an exploitability precondition.
 - [x] The user is in [control of everything](https://github.com/0xInfection/XSRFProbe/wiki/Advanced-Usage#xsrfprobe-configuration-variables) whatever the scanner does.
 - [x] User-friendly interaction environment with full verbose support and detailed logging of errors, vulnerabilities and tokens.

 ### Vulnerability Tests & IDs:

 Every check XSRFProbe runs has a unique identifier.
-The ID is shown in the console output (e.g. `[T6] VULNERABLE: ...`) and stored under `details.test_id` in the JSON report, so each finding maps back to the exact test that produced it.
+The ID is shown in the console output (e.g. `[T6] VULNERABLE: ...`) and stored as the `test_id` field of each finding in the JSON report (alongside its `severity` and, where relevant, an `exploitability` note under `details`), so each finding maps back to the exact test that produced it.

 | ID | Category | Check |
 |----|----------|-------|